NHS prescription costs

 The NHS prescription charge is a flat-rate amount which successive Governments have thought it reasonable to charge for those who can afford to pay for their medicines.

-If you require regular repeat prescriptions, we would advise you to consider a Prepayment Certificate (PPC); this is often more cost effective, and the price of the PPC has not increased from 2016/17 to 2017/18.
+If you require regular repeat prescriptions, we would advise you to consider a Prepayment Certificate (PPC); this is often more cost effective, and the price of the PPC has not increased since 2016/17.

 Find out more about the prescription prepayment certificate.